trietnguyenjhu/insidertradingscraper/README.md

-# insider_rds
+# insidertradingscraper

-Download insider trading data to a PostgreSQL database.
+Download insider trading data to a SQL Server database.

-Insider_RDS requires the customized [datsup](https://github.com/trietnguyenjhu/datsup) package.
-The dir should be arranged so that
+insidertradingscraper requires [datsup](https://github.com/trietnguyenjhu/datsup) and [dbadapter](https://github.com/trietnguyenjhu/dbadapter) packages .
+The dir should be arranged in the following manner

     +-- datsup
     |   +-- ...
-    +-- insider_rds
+    +-- insidertradingscraper
     |   +-- src
     |   +-- settings.ini
     |   +-- README.md
+    |   +-- ...
+    +-- dbadapter
     |   +-- ...

 To run from the CLI: